Rammina/rammina-interview-prep-tips/README.md

   * Common JavaScript interview questions
   * Common React interview questions
   * Common Node.js interview questions
-  * Common MongoDB interview questions
+  * Common MongoDB interview questions (or other relevant DB like MySQL/postgreSQL)
+  * Common Express.js interview questions
   * Common web dev or situational interview questions
+  * Common interview questions especially for tools you added on your resume

+ * Note: You should be familiar with concepts in the technologies and skills you put on your resume, and can answer them both verbally and in code.

 **How:**